aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-for-cms/aspose-words-net-for-umbraco/umbraco-export-members-to-word/_index.md

 title: Umbraco Export Members to Word – Aspose.Words for .NET
 articleTitle: Umbraco Export Members to Word
 linktitle: Umbraco Export Members to Word
-description: "Export members from your Umbraco CMS to a Word Document using Aspose.Words Umbraco Export Members Module."
+description: "Export members from your Umbraco CMS to a Word Document using Aspose.Words Umbraco Export Members Module in C#."
 type: docs
 weight: 40
 url: /net/umbraco-export-members-to-word/